CarbonPackages/Carbon.Pipeline/Readme.md

 ## Getting started

-To use this build stack, you can either run `composer require carbon/pipeline --dev` or [download the code as zip file][main.zip] and put it in the folder `Build/Carbon.Pipeline`.
-It's recommended only to download manually if you want to make some more significant adjustments to the build stack.
-If you miss a :sparkles: feature or found a :bug: bug, feel free to [open an issue].
+First, thank you that you want to give this build stack a try!
+If you miss a ✨ feature or found a 🐛 bug, feel free to [open an issue].

+### Install via composer

-If you install the build stack via [composer], some files (if not already existing) will be copied to your root folder.
+Run `composer require carbon/pipeline --dev`.
+During the installation, some files (if not already existing) will be copied to your root folder.
+After installing the package, run the command `yarn install` to install the required packages, defined in `package.json`.
+Feel free to modify and change dependencies before installing 👍

+### Manual install

+If you want to make some significant adjustments to the build stack, you can also [download the code as zip file][main.zip] and put it in the folder `Build/Carbon.Pipeline`.
+Go to `Carbon.Pipeline/Installer/Distribution/Defaults` and copy the files to your root folder (Don't forget the hidden files, starting with a dot).
+After this is done, run the command `yarn install` to install the required packages, defined in `package.json`.
+Feel free to modify and change dependencies before installing 👍

 ## Add files to the build stack